Marginal Interventional Effects: Identification and Estimation under Unconfoundedness

 \subsection{Connection with Modified Treatment Policies}

-As noted earlier, under our identification assumptions, interventions with the same form of $\pi_{\delta}(X)$ are equivalent in their $\textup{IE}_{\delta}$ and MIE, which motivated our use of $\pi_{\delta}(X)$ to characterize different types of interventions.
-Nonetheless, even interventions with the same $\pi_{\delta}(X)$ can be understood and operationalized in different ways.
-For example, we have seen that the IPSI can be interpreted as either a deterministic intervention within a latent index model or a stochastic intervention that sets each unit's treatment status to be an independent random draw from $\textup{Bernoulli}(\pi_{\delta}(X))$.
-In either case, the treatment assignment mechanism under $\mathcal{I}_{\delta}$ is assumed to depend solely on pretreatment characteristics ($(X,V)$ in the latent index model or $X$ for the stochastic intervention).
-In epidemiology, however, scholars have proposed an alternative type of interventions called modified treatment policies (MTPs; e.g., \citealt{robins2004effects,taubman2009intervening,haneuse2013estimation,young2014identification}), under which treatment status depends, either deterministically or stochastically, on the ``natural'' value of treatment that would have been observed without the intervention, i.e., $A_{0}$. \citet{haneuse2013estimation}, for example, considered the impact of a deterministic MTP that shortens the operating time by a modest amount, i.e., $A_{\delta}=A_{0}-\delta$, on post-operation outcomes of lung cancer patients.
-The daily exercise intervention envisioned by \citet{taubman2009intervening} is also a deterministic MTP (defined as $A^{*}=\max(30,A)$), although it is not indexed by a scalar.
+As noted earlier, under our identification assumptions, interventions that share the same form of $\pi^{\mathcal{I}_{\delta}}(X)$ yield identical values of $\textup{IE}_{\delta}$ and MIE, which motivated our use of $\pi^{\mathcal{I}_{\delta}}(X)$ to classify different types of interventions.
+Still, even when two interventions induce the same $\pi^{\mathcal{I}_{\delta}}(X)$, they may be understood and operationalized in different ways.
+For example, we saw that the IPSI can be interpreted as either a deterministic intervention within a latent index model or a stochastic intervention where each unit's treatment status is independently drawn from $\textup{Bernoulli}(\pi^{\mathcal{I}_{\delta}}(X))$.
+In both cases, the treatment assignment mechanism under $\mathcal{I}_{\delta}$ is assumed to depend only on pretreatment characteristics---$(X,V)$ in the latent index model or $X$ in the stochastic intervention.

+In epidemiology, however, scholars have proposed an alternative class of interventions, known as modified treatment policies (MTPs) (e.g., \citealt{robins2004effects,taubman2009intervening,haneuse2013estimation,young2014identification,diaz2023nonparametric,diaz2024causal}).
+Under an MTP, treatment status depends, either deterministically or stochastically, on the ``natural'' treatment value that would have been observed without the intervention, i.e., $A$. \citet{haneuse2013estimation}, for example, considered the impact of a deterministic MTP that shortens the operating time by a modest amount, i.e., $A^{\mathcal{I}_{\delta}}=A-\delta$, on postoperative outcomes among lung cancer patients.
+The daily exercise intervention envisioned by \citet{taubman2009intervening} is also a deterministic MTP, defined as $A^{\mathcal{I}}=\max(30,A)$, although it is not indexed by a scalar.